 Travelling with your dog

-If you plan to go on a vacay with your very special friend-your dog-it pays to brush up on a few handy tips and tricks of travelling with your pet.
+If you plan to go on a vacay with your furry friend (AKA dog), it pays to brush up on a few handy tips and tricks of travelling with your pet.

 Happy holidaying with your four-legged friend should start with a few words of wisdom on travelling with pets.This will help ensure you prepare for every eventuality and get your holiday off to a great start.
 After all, the last thing you need on the five-hour car journey is the smell of your dog’s steaming poop in the back seat and the joy of knowing that instead of enjoying a coldie on arrival you’ll be scraping poop off your car’s upholstery!